 The Island at Pigeon Forge

 The Island at Pigeon Forge is one of the most popular shopping, dining, and entertainment destinations in the Smokies, and they celebrate the holiday season in style.
-This huge observation wheel will that towers above the area will be decked out in lights again this year.
+This huge observation wheel will that towers above the area will be decked out in lights and Christmas decorations again this year.
 And while you can check out the Island Fountain Show during any season of the year, it gets even better during Christmastime.
 Check out the Fountain Show’s 500,000 lights and three Christmas trees, and then cap off the evening by dining or browsing the stores.

 Shadrack’s Christmas Wonderland